About The Humane Society of Carroll County

 May 2025 – Full-time Veterinarian Joins HSCC

-Dr. Melinda Baker was hired to perform spay and neuter surgeries for both shelter pets and animals from the community.
+A full-time veterinarian was hired to perform spay and neuter surgeries for both shelter pets and animals from the community.
 With her addition, HSCC began offering low-cost spay and neuter services to local pet owners, helping reduce pet overpopulation and improve animal welfare.